 115.15 (d): Agency Directives and BOP PREA Plan address this provision.
 During the on-site audit, the Auditor observed that inmates have sufficient privacy to perform bodily functions.
-There is no opportunity for staff of the opposite gender to view inmates performing bodily functions.
+There is no opportunity for female staff to view the male inmates performing bodily functions.

-The Auditor noted that staff of the opposite gender would announce themselves accordingly when entering a housing unit.
-Staff interviews revealed staff are aware of the requirement to announce themselves when entering a housing unit with inmates of the opposite gender.
-There is information posted about this and an announcement is routinely made over the loud speaker.
-Inmates interviewed reported staff of the opposite gender generally announce themselves upon entering the housing unit and that they would never be in a state of undress in front of opposite gender staff as they are required to be dressed in the housing unit common areas.
+The Auditor noted that female staff would announce themselves accordingly when entering a housing unit.
+Staff interviews revealed that female staff are aware of the requirement to announce themselves when entering a housing unit.
+Male staff are also aware of this requirement and stated that announcements are made both over the intercom and by the female staff themselves.

+There is information posted about this in the units, and an announcement is routinely made over the loud speaker and there is a light that is turned on when a female staff member is working in the unit.
+Inmates interviewed reported staff of the opposite gender generally announce themselves upon entering the housing unit and that they would never be in a state of undress in front of female staff as they are required to be dressed in the housing unit common areas.
 Interviews with random inmates and interviews with random staff indicated that inmates have privacy when showering, using the restroom and changing clothes.
+Many inmates stated that they had not seen a female working in their housing unit.
+Of the 40 inmates interviewed, only one inmate stated that the female staff don't announce upon entering.